 A Randomized Controlled Trial of Vitamin D Supplementation in Multiple Sclerosis

 Vitamin D insufficiency has recently emerged as a risk factor for susceptibility to multiple sclerosis (MS).
-Our observational data suggest that lower vitamin D levels in patients with relapsing-remitting MS are associated with a higher subsequent relapse rate.
+The investigator's observational data suggest that lower vitamin D levels in patients with relapsing-remitting MS are associated with a higher subsequent relapse rate.
 However, it is unknown if providing vitamin D supplementation to such patients leads to a reduction in the risk of an exacerbation.
 Historically, several nutritional supplements that appeared to be helpful in observational studies of various diseases did not demonstrate a benefit or were harmful in randomized trials.
 Further, a vitamin D response element was recently identified in the promoter region of Human Leukocyte Antigen (HLA)-DRB1*15, the gene believed to be critical to initiating the autoimmune response in MS, and 1, 25-dihydroxyvitamin D3 increases the expression of the gene in vitro, suggesting that vitamin D supplementation could even be harmful in established MS.